ashfurrow/blog/source/blog/2011-12-02-lingua-rubinus.markdown

 date: 2011-12-02 00:00
 ---

 I've been writing iOS apps for two years, now.
 Before that, I had experience in ASP.Net &nbsp;3.5 with a C# codebehind.
 I've also done some open source C coding as part of my honours thesis.
-For the most part, I've been living in a world of native application development with only academic pursuits of server-centric languages such as PHP with almost no exposure to the frameworks used to write server software.<!--more-->That's my fault, of course.
+For the most part, I've been living in a world of native application development with only academic pursuits of server-centric languages such as PHP with almost no exposure to the frameworks used to write server software.

+That's my fault, of course.
 At any point, I can choose to pick up a language, but I've got a (great) job writing iOS apps and in my spare time, I write iOS apps.
 They're kind of my thing, I guess.
 But there's a problem.

 Most software I deal with, and most software developers I know, deal in Ruby.
 Well, Rails.
 You know what I mean.
 Most APIs I use have documentation with code examples ... written in Ruby.
 It's everywhere and, while I know the basic Ruby syntax, I'm not familiar with the Rails framework.